jupegarnica/tepi/README.md

 * `  ` `--watch-no-clear`  same but without clearing the screen.
 * `-t` `--timeout`         Set the timeout for each test in milliseconds.
 After the timeout, the test will fail.
 * `-f` `--fail-fast`       Stop running tests after the first failure.
+* `    ` `--threads`       Set the maximum number of test blocks tepi can run at once.
+Defaults to 1.
 * `-d` `--display`         Set the display mode. (none, minimal, default, truncate, full, verbose, tap and dots)
        -  _none_:     display nothing
        -  _minimal_:  display only a minimal summary